Oscillators

 Frequencies: Frequency range covered by the bank and optional list of individual frequency tuning for each resonator.

-Max amplitude value: controls the value range mapped to the color range for plotting.
+Max value: controls the maximum power value for dB conversion.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-Time constant: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonators.
-The shorter the time constant the more reactive the resonators.
+Spectrogram dB cutoff: controls the dB value value below which values are mapped to the lowest bin in the color map.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 Frequency Analysis

-For frequency analysis, the resonators in the bank are tuned to natural frequencies in the human auditory perception range and organized from lowest to highest frequency (Gradient Frequency bank).
+For frequency analysis, the resonators in the bank are tuned to a log frequency scale (100 frequency bins from 32.7Hz to 9955.1Hz, 12 bins per octave), organized from lowest to highest frequency.

 The amplitude graph plots the current amplitude of each resonator in the bank.
 The resonators are ordered by increasing frequency from left to right on the horizontal axis.